Tinubu Mentions 2 Countries to Support Nigeria After US Alliance

 Tinubu to work with US

 This is coming amid the move of Tinubu's administration to work with the United States, a development that has led to a new military relationship between the two countries.
-The Defence Headquarters (DHQ) has announced the arrival of about 100 military personnel from the United States to Nigeria to support the Armed Forces of Nigeria.
+The Defence Headquarters (DHQ) earlier announced the arrival of about 100 military personnel from the United States to Nigeria to support the Armed Forces of Nigeria.
 It was gathered that they landed at the Bauchi Airfield.

 Read also